-If you want to contribute to the ongoing effort to restore El Polín Spring, come out for a drop-in volunteer day on the fourth Saturday of each month.
+If you want to help restore El Polín Spring, come to a drop-in volunteer day on the fourth Saturday of each month.
 Email email@example.com for details.

 El Polín Spring is located just off the Presidio's Ecology Trail.
-Restrooms are located on site and are open from 6 am to 6 pm.
 If arriving by car, there's two-hour parking near the spring and street parking near Julius Kahn Playground.

 Discover El Polín Spring with this video >>